CBP Officer

 What are the telltale signs you look for as indicators that someone's lying or hiding something?

-Asked by Seth about 9 years ago
+Asked by Seth almost 10 years ago

 Its very simple.
 Any person can see when someone is lying.
 Its human nature not to lie, so when you do your body makes involuntary actions.
 Your eyes wander no matter how hard you try to look at the officer.
 Your voice gets higher pitched.
 You answer questions with a question, like "This car?"
 You start playing with your beard/hair/finger nails/nose.
 You start to sweat.
 A person automatically feels a tremendous amount of pressure when they need to lie and all of those actions mentioned simply just happen.